Cromptome History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The ancestors of the Cromptome surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in Crompton, a township in the county of Lancashire.
 This place-name is derived from the Old English word Crometun, when translated means those who lived by a well or spring.
+Another source notes that the place name literally means "homestead in the bend of a river."

 Early Origins of the Cromptome family